 - Offer free admission to some local events

 - Welcome with champagne

 - Send birthday or ‘’we miss you’’ campaigns

 - Offer discounts for future bookings.

 This email will help you retain the best customers and get their positive feedback.
-We’d also recommend to include the discount or any special offer into the email subject line to improve the open rate.
+We’d also recommend including the discount or any special offer in the email subject line to improve the open rate.

 Promote your social media profiles